CharlieJJ0115/ChatRoom/README.md

   <img src="How_to_use_img/room_setting_modal.png" alt="groupchat_demo" width="300">

-  3. Type the message you want to search in the search bar, and click on the message to go to the selected mesage in this chatroom.
+  3. Type the message you want to search in the search bar and click on the message to go to the selected mesage in this chatroom.

   <img src="How_to_use_img/search_message.png" alt="groupchat_demo" width="600">

-  Same step for private chatrooms.
+  Same steps for private chatrooms.

 - Reply to a specific message.